 There are significant differences in vocabulary, speech, pronunciation and intonation when dealing with different dialects.
-To effectively translate to or from Bahasa Indonesian, it is necessary to know not only the language/dialect of your target audience, but also the meaning of certain nouns (people, places and things) as understood by that specific group of people.
+To effectively translate to or from Indonesian, it is necessary to understand not only the language/dialect, but also the significance of certain people, places, things or customs as understood by the peopkle speaking it.
 We at USA Studios take these types of considerations very seriously.
 We have translators anchored in and around a number of Indonesian-speaking countries who understand the rich and diverse history of the language and the people who speak it.

 After reviewing your file, we will assign your project to the best-qualified subtitle translator with the relevant expertise needed to translate your content.

 The translator will create a time-coded transcript, which will serve as a master document/reference that can be used for translations to other languages of your choice should you need them.
 This is done for both English to Indonesian and Indonesian to English translations.
 Having a transcript is a major convenience for this very purpose.

 The transcript styles most commonly used are either Verbatim (word-for-word) or Readable (lightly edited).

 Once the transcript is prepared, our expert translators

 will localize your content into the required language/dialect for your specific